How Does a Shower Work?

 Staying on nasty odours, the main vent stack also helps keep your bathroom smelling fresh.
 The vent stack runs out of the piping, through the wall and eventually pops out of the roof.
 Allowing air to flow through means the water flows more freely and no gasses build up.

-Your showerhead is where the real variety comes in.
-Much of it comes down to the look and functionality, but there is an increasing amount of low-flow, environmentally friendly options available.
+Your shower head is where the real variety comes in.
+Much of it comes down to the look and functionality, but there is an increasing amount of low-flow, environmentally friendly shower heads available.

-Inside the showerhead faucet, the aerator determines the maximum water pressure.
+Inside the shower head, the aerator determines the maximum flow of water and pressure.
 It also influences the two common ways water comes out:

 - Aerating: water mixes with air, creating wider coverage with a more mist-like spray